dell/csm-docs/content/docs/secure/encryption/_index.md

 #### Provisioner for unencrypted volumes

-Provides all regular capabilities supported by the storage driver.
+This provisioner belongs to the storage driver and does not depend on the Encryption feature.
+Use a storage class with this provisioner to create regular unencrypted volumes.

 #### Provisioner for encrypted volumes

-Effectively proxies the storage driver and adds the encryption capability.
-The rest of the document relates to this provisioner.
+This provisioner belongs to Encryption and registers with the name [`encryption.pluginName`](deployment/#helm-chart-values) when Encryption is enabled.
+Use a storage class with this provisioner to create encrypted volumes.

 ## Capabilities